direnv/direnv/docs/ruby.md

 `<prefix>/bin` into the PATH.
 This is what makes the specified ruby available.

 And finally `layout ruby` who like `use` translates into the `layout_ruby` function call.
-It's used to decribe common project layouts.
+It's used to describe common project layouts.
 In the stdlib, the ruby layout will configure rubygems (with the `GEM_HOME` environment variable) to install all the gems into the .direnv/ruby/RUBY_VERSION folder under the project root.
 This is a bit similar to rvm's gemsets except that they live